microsoft/typespec/docs/standard-library/built-in-data-types.md

 ### `integer` {#integer}

 A whole number.
 This represent any `integer` value possible.
-It is commonly represented as `BigInteger` in other languages.
+It is commonly represented as `BigInteger` in some languages.

 ```typespec
 scalar integer